wellthie/slate/source/includes/_authentication.md

 }
 ```

-Use this endpoint to Register a new Individual User.
+Use this endpoint to register a new individual user.

 ### HTTP Request